In statistics, the confidence interval is the range that a population parameter is likely to fall into, for a given probability.

 In the spreadsheet below, the Excel Confidence.Norm Function is used to calculate the confidence interval, with a significance of 0.05 (i.e. a confidence level of 95%), for the mean of a sample of heights of 100 men.
 The sample mean is 1.8 meters and the standard deviation is 0.07 meters.

 The above function returns a confidence value of 0.013719748

 Therefore the confidence interval is 1.8 ± 0.013719748, which is equal to:

-Further details and examples of the Excel Confidence.Norm function are provided on the Microsoft Office website.
+For further details and examples of the Excel Confidence.Norm function, see the Microsoft Office website.

 If you get an error from your Excel Confidence.Norm function this is likely to be one of the following: